peterboyer/restful-api-design-tips/README.md

 Furthermore, returning responses after these errors is also very important.
 I want to consider not only the presentation of the status itself, but also a reason behind it.

-In the case of trying to create a new account, imagine we provide an `email` and `password` .
+In the case of trying to create a new account, imagine we provide an `email` and `password`.
 Of course we would like to have our client app prevent any requests with an invalid email, or password that is too short, but outsiders have as much access to the API as we do from our client app when it’s live.

-- If the `email` field is missing, return a `400` .
+- If the `email` field is missing, return a `400`.
-- If the `password` field is too short, return a `422` .
+- If the `password` field is too short, return a `422`.
-- If the `email` field isn’t a valid email, return a `422` .
+- If the `email` field isn’t a valid email, return a `422`.
-- If the `email` is already taken, return a `409` .
+- If the `email` is already taken, return a `409`.

 > "It’s much better to specify a more specific 4xx series code than just plain 400.
 I understand that you can put whatever you want in the response body to break down the error but codes are much easier to read at a glance." ([source](https://www.reddit.com/r/programming/comments/6edt2t/consistent_and_beautiful_restful_api_design_tips/diafp5l/))

-Now from these cases, two errors returned `422s` regardless of their reasons being different.
+Now from these cases, two errors returned `422`s regardless of their reasons being different.
 This is why we need an error code, and maybe even an error description.
 It’s important to make a distinction between code and description as I intend to have `code` as a machine consumable constant, and `message` as a human consumable string that may change.

 In the case of per-field errors, the presence of the field as a key in the error is enough of a "code" to indicate that it is a target of a validation error.

-##Field Validation Errors
+## Field Validation Errors

 For returning those per field errors, it may be returned as: